Shifting Sand Land

 - In Pokémon Diamond and Pearl there's Route 228.

-- Pokémon Black and White have Resort Desert and Relic Castle, with the latter featuring quicksand you can fall through.
+- Pokémon Black and White and their sequels Pokemon Black And White 2 have Resort Desert and Relic Castle, with the latter featuring quicksand you can fall through.

 - The Kharidian Desert in Runescape, which is home to the former second biggest beast in the whole game.
 And you have to take water and light clothes to survive long enough there, mind you.